Connecting with nature starts with a searching eye for detail

 Years of nature deficit studies, shared experiences and conversations with guests on our Nature Bound tours, have highlighted the importance of “nature connection” to us all, highlighted too by the hours of pandemic lock-down and closure in recent years.

 Indeed, nature also relies on our personal and collective understanding in many ways.

 As Dame Jane Goodall, English Primatologist and Anthropologist, asked – “How come the most intellectual creature ever to walk the earth is destroying its only home”.

-As we eagerly await a pandemic easing in 2022 and plan the new year touring program, we thought it timely to reflect on some of the realisations and observations shared with many guests.
+As we eagerly seek an easing from pandemic concern in 2023 and plan a new year touring program, we thought it timely to reflect on some of the realisations and observations shared with many guests.

 We trust they stimulate your connection and conversations too.

 Human activity has already severely altered 75% of the land and 66% of our marine environments.